Duke’s Scheyer ready for program’s ‘pivotal’ coaching change - NewsBreak

 Scheyer aims to keep the conversations going with Krzyzewski, even though he expects the 75-year-old retiree will “try to never be around” to give Scheyer space to make this program fully his own.

-“I just know him, and he’s going to be so sensitive to what his presence does,” Scheyer said of Krzyzewski.
+“I just know him, and he’s going to be so sensitive to what his presence does,” Krzyzewski said.
 “For me, I guarantee this summer, I’m going to call him one day and say, ‘Can you please come to a practice and watch us, and see what you think?’

 “We’re going to be in close touch.
 I have a feeling it’s going to be me reaching out to him more than it is him reaching out to me. … No matter what his official title or role, responsibility is, I’m going to lean on him as we go forward.”